ThatOcelot/blog/installing-os.md

 7. Try to argue with him about why Linux is better.
 8. Arguing is pointless because he's a stubborn moron.
 9. Get told by Armando to stop arguing.
-10. Change your time travel goal from "Kill Hitler" to "Stop Armando from telling me about his desktop before we watch *Death to Smoochy*.
+10. Change your time travel goal from "Kill Hitler" to "Stop Armando from telling me about his desktop before we watch *Death to Smoochy*".
 6. Done!

 ## Windows